kirkgo/mymedium/README.md

 Live theme preview available at [kirk-patrick.com](http://kirk-patrick.com).

 This is a theme for [Octopress](http://Octopress.org).
-It's a very clean and focused theme that uses the latest version of [Bootstrap](http://getbootstrap.com/).
+It's a very clean and focused theme based on MediumFox that uses the latest version of [Bootstrap](http://getbootstrap.com/).

 ## Installation ##